Finding Value – Sampling a McLaren GT4 Race Car with Exclusive Track Days

 Ace wraps a protective arm around this Exclusive Track Day community.
 There isn’t a formal application or approval process but there is a quick exit route for those that self-identify.
 If you don’t respect the program or other guests, Exclusive Track Days will not be for you.

 In some cases, performance car owners may not have background to know nuances of track etiquette or safety equipment.
 Ace’s adamant views on quality safety gear are based primarily on his motorcycle background, but he acknowledges that not everyone comes with that background.
 So, he is happy to explain features of quality driving suits or helmets.
 As well as to provide taxi rides to show ideal lines, or just to give a customer a thrill as part of their day.

 The program has earned the respect of customers and manufacturers alike.
-Koenigsegg, Pagani, and Bugatti have engaged Ace to put on special hypercar track day events for their customers and potential clients.
+Ace has been involved with special hypercar track day events for clients and potential customers of Koenigsegg, Pagani, and Bugatti.
 Hypercars are a feast for the eyes and ears but, as with Exclusive Track Days, all involved appreciate the shared ethos and discretion involved which makes the events memorable.